apache/drill-site/_docs/en/sql-reference/sql-functions/050-aggregate-and-aggregate-statistical.md

 ## ANY_VALUE

-Supported in Drill 1.14 and later.
+**Introdcued in release: 1.14**

 Returns one of the values of value across all input values.
 This function is NOT specified in the SQL standard.

 ### ANY_VALUE Syntax